xxxmtixxx/AnyAppInstaller/README.md

+---

 # AnyAppInstaller

 **AnyAppInstaller** is a versatile PowerShell script designed to download, install, and manage software installations.
 It supports downloading from a URL, UNC path, or using a local path for EXE, MSI, MSIX, and ZIP files.
 The script handles silent installations, verifies the software installation, and includes features for ZIP extraction and nested installers.
+It is highly customizable, allowing users to run pre- and post-installation tasks, control logging behavior, and handle updates efficiently.

-## New Features
+## Key Features

+### Existing Features:
 - **File Name Extraction**: Automatically extracts the file name from URLs, including support for **SharePoint** links using the `Content-Disposition` header, ensuring accurate file downloads even with query strings or complex URLs.
+- **Installer Types Supported**: Supports **EXE**, **MSI**, **MSIX**, and **ZIP** file formats.
+- **Silent Installation**: Customizable installation arguments allow for silent or interactive installations.
-- **Prevent Cleanup on Failure**: You can now choose to skip cleanup of downloaded or extracted files if the installation fails, allowing for easier retries.
+- **Prevent Cleanup on Failure**: You can choose to skip cleanup of downloaded or extracted files if the installation fails, allowing for easier retries.
-- **Log File Options**: Control whether to append to or overwrite the installation log file, improving tracking and troubleshooting.
+- **Reboot Control**: Optionally allows or prevents reboots after the installation.
+- **Allow Update**: Forces an update by skipping the file check, even if the application is already installed.
+- **Installer Source Flexibility**: Supports downloading installers from **URLs**, **UNC paths**, or using **local paths**.
+- **Application Check**: Verifies if the application is installed before proceeding with the installation, saving bandwidth and time.
+- **Detailed Logging**: Logs key events and actions, including download, installation, and cleanup steps.
+Control over log appending or clearing is provided.

+### New Features:
-- **Pre/Post-Installation Tasks**: You can specify tasks to run before and after the main installation (for example, running additional scripts or installers).
+- **Pre/Post-Installation Tasks**: You can specify tasks to run before and after the main installation, such as additional scripts or configuration actions.
-- **Faster ZIP Extraction**: A faster ZIP extraction function has been added with a fallback to the default method if needed.
+- **Faster ZIP Extraction**: Includes a custom ZIP extraction function (`Expand-ArchiveFast`) for faster processing, with a fallback to the standard method if necessary.
-- **Support for Various Installer Types**: Handles EXE, MSI, MSIX, and ZIP formats with silent installation options.
-- **SharePoint and Dropbox URL Support**: Automatically handles SharePoint and Dropbox URLs to facilitate proper downloading.
+- **Dropbox URL Support**: Automatically detects Dropbox links and ensures correct downloading by modifying the query parameters (changing `dl=0` to `dl=1`).
+- **SharePoint URL Handling**: Automatically appends `"download=1"` to SharePoint links for seamless direct file downloads.
+- **Customizable Logging**: Control whether to append to an existing log file or overwrite it with each run for better tracking.

 ## Usage